knetikcloud/knetikcloud-javascript-client/docs/UsersGroupsApi.md

 var userId = 56; // Number | The user id of the member to modify

-var status = new KnetikCloud.GroupMemberStatusWrapper(); // GroupMemberStatusWrapper | The new status for the user
+var status = new KnetikCloud.StringWrapper(); // StringWrapper | The new status for the user

 apiInstance.updateGroupMemberStatus(uniqueName, userId, status).then(function() {
   console.log('API called successfully.');